The 5 Best Canon T60 Camera Lenses

 Used FD Camera Lens Prices

-Lens prices are continuously changing.
-During the past several years, the desirability of film photography has been growing.
-Because of that, price ranges have slowly increased.
+Prices change continuously.
+During the past few years, interest in film photography has been increasing.
+Because of this, price ranges have steadily gone up.

-The Canon T60 utilizes the Canon FD lens mount.
-Canon used the FD mount for film cameras manufactured from 1971 through 1992.
+The T60 utilises the Canon FD lens mount.
+Canon used the FD mount for film cameras released from 1971-1992.

-The Canon FL lens mount was preceded by the FD mount, which was implemented between 1964 and 1971.
-FL mount lenses are compatible with the T60, but you will need to use stopped down metering.
+The Canon FL lens mount was replaced by the FD mount, which was utilized from 1964 - 1971.
+FL mount lenses will work with the T60, but you will need to use stopped down metering.

 Standard Lens Cap Size